ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 ## Latent space

-Constraining the size of the latent space to $(32)$ is one way auto-encoders learn efficient compression of images.
-All of the information needed to reconstruct a sample $x$ must exist in only 32 numbers!
+Constraining the size of the latent space to $(32, )$ is one way auto-encoders learn efficient compression of images.
+All of the information needed to reconstruct a sample $x$ must exist in only $32$ numbers!

-The statistics parameterized by the encoder are used to form a distribution over the latent space - a diagonal Gaussian.

-This diagonal Gaussian is a multivariate Gaussian with a diagonal covariance matrix - meaning that each variable is independent.
+The statistics parameterized by the encoder are used to form a distribution over the latent space - a multivariate Gaussian with a diagonal covariance matrix.
+This covariance matrix has zero for all the covariances (meaning that the variables are all independent).

+$$\sigma_{\theta} = \begin{bmatrix}\sigma_{\theta,1} & 0 & 0\\0 & \sigma_{\theta,2} & 0\\ 0 & 0 & \sigma_{\theta,3}\end{bmatrix}$$

-This parameterized Gaussian is an approximation - using it will limit how expressive our latent space is.
+This parameterized Gaussian (by weights $\theta$) is an approximation - using it will limit how expressive our latent space is.
+We can sample from this latent space distribution, making the encoding of an image $x$ stochastic.

 $$z \sim P(z \mid x)$$

 $$ z \mid x \approx \mathbf{N} \Big(\mu_{\theta}, \sigma_{\theta}\Big) $$

-We can sample from this latent space distribution, making the encoding of an image $x$ stochastic.

-Because the latent space fed to the decoder is spread (controlled by the parameterized variance of the latent space), it learns to decode a range of variations for a given $x$.  **This is stochastic encoding** - Ha & Schmidhuber propose that this leads to a more robust controller in the agent.
+Ha & Schmidhuber propose that this stochastic encoding promotes a robust controller.
+Because the latent space fed to the decoder is spread (controlled by the parameterized variance of the latent space), it learns to decode a range of variations for a given $x$.

 ## Decoder